-In the category Discovery and Analysis it is about providing your business users the tools which they need to leverage the information, analyze the data, finding outliers and trends, and use from simple to advanced data visualizations.
+The category Discovery and Analysis is about providing your business users the tools which they need to leverage the information, analyze the data, finding outliers and trends, and use simple to advanced data visualizations.

-The following are the products which are in the category Discovery and Analysis
+The following are the products that are in the category Discovery and Analysis

 Fig: Discovery and Analysis

-You can also recognize, based on the actual products in this category that this category provides you with products which allows your business users to use the corporate data and build their own analytical content, as all of the products in this category are designed for a business user without always having to rely on the IT department.
+You can also recognize, based on the actual products in this category that this category provides you with products that allow your business users to use the corporate data and build their own analytical content, as all of the products in this category are designed for a business user without always having to rely on the IT department.

-In the second category – Dashboards and Apps- the SAP BusinessObjects BI portfolio provides you with products which allow your IT department to create from simple dashboards to complex BI driven applications.
+In the second category – Dashboards and Apps- the SAP BusinessObjects BI portfolio provides you with products that allow your IT department to create from simple dashboards to complex BI-driven applications.

 In the category Dashboards and Apps you have two products: